Alternatives Guide

 1. RhymeFlux: Best for live writing on every device

-Tap any word for instant Word Suggestions: rhymes, swaps, and multi-syllable phrases.
-The Rhyme Finder pulls up to 300 rhymes for any word, grouped by syllable count.
-So a chain hunter can isolate three-syllable matches in one tap.
+Tap a word and Word Suggestions opens with rhymes, swaps, and multi-syllable phrases.
+Need more range, and the Rhyme Finder returns up to 300 rhymes per word, sorted by syllable count, so a chain hunter pins the three-syllable matches in one tap.

-Stuck on a bar and the AI Co-Writer can finish the line in your chosen vibe.
-Runs on web, iOS, Android, Mac, and Windows, all synced.
-No display ads on free.
-Lose internet and Pro keeps running for 7 straight days.
+Hit a wall on a bar and the AI Co-Writer closes the line in the vibe you picked.
+It runs on web, iOS, Android, Mac, and Windows, all synced, with no display ads on the free tier.
+Drop offline and Pro stays live for 7 days straight.

 Side-by-side: RhymeFlux vs Rhymer's Block.